Phazzie/mixitfixit/refactoring_guide.md

 *   **Input Validation:** Prevent issues caused by invalid data and ensure data integrity.
 * **Testing**: to make sure there are no regressions and code works as intended.
 * **Code review**: To make sure the code is correct, readable and maintainable.
+* **Data Access Layer**: To make sure we are following the correct practices.
+* **Contract-Driven Development**: To make sure we are following the correct practices.
+* **Issue Proposal and Agreement**: To make sure the code follows the user experience and guidelines.
+* **Resolution**: To make sure the code follows the user experience and guidelines.

 ## 3. Refactoring Objectives